 A christening is a happy occasion, although some degree of formality is required.
 It’s also a great opportunity to project some character and flamboyance through your choice of threads and treads.
 Read on to find out what’s appropriate for men to wear at a christening.

-What should men wear to a christening?
+What men should wear to christenings – quick guide?

 A smart men’s suit is a safe option for most christenings.
 If you’re attending a religious ceremony in a church it’s good etiquette to wear a suit, or at least a pair of trousers and a blazer.
 It’s not always necessary to wear a tie but you won’t look out of place if you prefer to wear one.
 We strongly suggest you don’t wear jeans or casual trousers.
 It’s always best to err on the side of caution by dressing up rather than down.